TmzFranck/Retro-Snake/README.md

 # Retro Game

-a simple retro game built with C++ and Raylib.
+a simple retro snake game built with C++ and Raylib.

 ## Features